Business

 The UCC provides a uniform framework for transactions that occur between businesses.
 It fills many gaps in the common law of contracts and commercial transactions.

 It is beneficial in situations involving the sale of goods.
 It sets rules on the formation and performance of obligations under contracts.
-The UCC also provides remedies for breach of contract and guidelines about terminated UCC record.
+The UCC also provides remedies for breach of contract and guidelines about a terminated UCC record.

 Additionally, the UCC aims to simplify and streamline the commercial transaction process.
 This can help save businesses time and money.